 The manpower of 1.8 billion people, play a crucial role to transform this from a plan to real action.
 You and all the young people will be the ones influenced by success or failure of these Goals.

-The first 12 European teams are ready and among the teams are women from Ireland, Czech Republic, Austria, Spain, Sweden, Malta, Germany, Romania, Britain, Greece, and Denmark.
+The European teams are ready and among the teams are women from Ireland, Czech Republic, Austria, Spain, Sweden, Malta, Germany, Romania, Britain, Greece, and Denmark.

 The special programme launched December 2018 in Copenhagen, Denmark.

 Opportunities for partners